 Organisational Unit: School of Health Sciences

 The Vice-Dean & Head of School is a strategically critical role within the University.
-The School provides the key interface with the Faculty and University and therefore the post holder will provide the academic leadership and management to ensure that the School makes a full contribution towards the objectives of the Faculty and the University.
+The School provides the key interface with the Faculty and University.
+As both Head of School and a full member of the Faculty Leadership Team, the post holder will provide the academic leadership and management to ensure that the School makes a full contribution towards the objectives of the Faculty and the University.

 The Vice-Dean & Head of School will engage effectively with Academic and research staff within the School, and also the wider Faculty and will work closely with the Head of School Operations, who is responsible for the School’s Professional Services staff, in order to develop and deliver the School strategy and ensure that the academic and professional services priorities are aligned.